Geeks in Phoenix

 You can mount Mac OS partitions on Boot Camp systems.
 And you can also go through Time Machine backups.
 It even works with Mac files without an extension.

-You can access all of the MacDrive tools from either the built-in Disk Management Window or inside Windows Explorer.
-And you can directly access working files straight from your favorite programs.
+You can access all MacDrive tools from the built-in Disk Management Window or inside Windows Explorer.
+You can also directly access working files from your favorite programs.

-MacDrive comes in two (2) versions; Standard and Pro.
+MacDrive comes in two (2) versions: Standard and Pro.
 The Standard version is more geared to the everyday user.
-The Pro version has more advanced features like mounting RAID sets creating Mac ISO files.
+The Pro version has more advanced features like mounting RAID sets and creating Mac ISO files.

-MacDrive is compatible with Windows 7, Windows 8, Windows 8.1, Windows 10 (32-bit & 64-bit) and Windows 11.
+MacDrive is compatible with Windows 10 and Windows 11.
 For more information on MacDrive, follow the link below.

 MacDrive